 French also serves as the only language used in all dealings of the Universal Postal Union (UPU).

-It is also a working language of the World Trade Organizations (WTO), North Atlantic Treaty Organization (NATO), International Labor Organization (ILO), ECOWAS, WADA, FIFA, and more.
+It is also a working language of the World Trade Organization (WTO), North Atlantic Treaty Organization (NATO), International Labor Organization (ILO), ECOWAS, WADA, FIFA, and more.

-As a result of its political and economic strengths, French is not only one of the most widely spoken language in the world.
+As a result of its political and economic strengths, French is not only one of the most widely spoken languages globally.

 But also the fourth most commonly used on the Internet (after English and German).